Part 2 of 5 of my journey from faith.

 But then, like a gust of wind in my sails, I had confidence that the creator of the universe had a plan for my life.

-One of the uncomfortable conditions I regularly observed (and experienced) as a Christian is the sudden expertism of life that quickly emerges.
+One of the uncomfortable conditions I regularly observed (and experienced) as a Christian is the sudden-expertism of life that quickly emerges.
 One moment I felt lost and overwhelmed.
-The next, I had unlocked the most significant mystery of the universe.
+The next, I unlocked the most significant mystery of the universe.

 A microcosm of this condition is observed in Christian circles when kids return from summer church camp.
 One minute little Jane is your average high school student, but upon her return, she is on fire for the Lord and wants to tell everyone that Jesus is the answer to all the questions.

 My transformation as a young adult was quite similar.

 I was raised in a loving, Christian home.
 That being said, it was far from traditional.

 I went to Catholic school, but attended bible study with Pentecostals.
 We went to mass on Sundays, but also revivals where I saw my parents “speak in tongues”.

 By the time I graduated from high school I had experienced a diverse collection of Christian traditions.
 Most of my friends considered me at least somewhat religious, if not annoyingly pious.
 And while I embraced the morality my parents had imparted, the truth was that I had never devoted much critical thought to the Christian faith.